Last Updated on February 20, 2022 by

 Materials are the other biggest consumers when installing coax outlets.
 Some materials needed include connectors, faceplates, and a coax cable.
 The three cost around $60.
 However, the costs differ.
 For instance, installing a new coax outlet is more expensive than replacing it.
 The reason is that, during replacement, you do not buy all materials.

-Some houses are larger hence require a longer coax cable.
+Some houses are larger and hence require a longer coax cable.
 A longer line translates to more labor and time spent.
 All these raise the total installation cost.
 You should note that a shorter coax outlet is better than a long one.
 At 50ft, signals tend to be stronger than at 100ft.
-At 100ft, the strength of the signals drop by at least 30%
+At 100ft, the strength of the signals drops by at least 30%

 What Are The Uses Of Coax Outlets?